marumann/Robotics_2023/README.md

 # Robotics 2023
-The BSGE robotics team has not begun meeting for the 2023-2024 school year.
+The BSGE robotics team is meeting biweekly.

 For previous year's designs, see `Old_Designs`.
 Files for the website are in `docs`.